Particular/docs.particular.net/transports/rabbitmq/connection-settings.md

 partial: connection-string-cert

 ### Remote certificate validation

 By default, the RabbitMQ client will refuse to connect to the broker if the remote server certificate is invalid.
-This validation can be disabled by using the following setting:
+This validation can be disabled with the following setting:

 snippet: rabbitmq-disable-remote-certificate-validation

 ### External authentication